RoryNesbitt/pvim/README.md

 ## ToDo

 - [x] Check the commands actually work
 - [x] Thank the neovim matrix guys
 - [x] improve the README
 - [x] improve the update-command to update your config as well as the appimage
 - [x] Fix that one error from packer `Can't open file /path/to/manifest for writing`
 - [x] Add windows compatibility (in the lua, no pvim.bat yet)
 - [ ] Add pvim.bat
 - [x] Remove the PackerCompile workaround, or at least make it nicer
 - [x] support init.vim (Or no init)
 - [ ] find other outside files that Neovim uses (e.g. undo directory)
+- [ ] Add mason.nvim installation directory